 New York: Covici-Friede, 1934

 First edition.
 A fine, unread copy.
 With the blue top stain as called for, bright and unfaded.
-In a very good, unclipped dust jacket with gentle sunning to the spine.
+In a very good or better, unclipped dust jacket with gentle sunning to the spine.
 Two small chips and a closed tear at the bottom of the front panel, with unnoticeable tape reinforcement to the verso at three points.
-Still, a beautiful example of the jacket, presenting as near fine.
+Still, a beautiful example of the jacket, presenting near fine.
 One of only 4,000 copies printed, it would quickly become Steinbeck’s first success, both critically and commercially.
 Depression-era readers found escape in Steinbeck’s portrayal of the beauty of a poor and simple life.
-An especially attractive unrestored copy, housed in a custom blue on white box.
+An uncommonly attractive unrestored example, housed in a custom blue on white box.